 Once inside the agrovilles, the peasantry experienced a whole host of new problems, made worse by the people responsible for their care.
 Corrupt GVN officials frequently diverted the program’s construction materials for their own personal use or for sale on the black market.
 Concrete, sand, timber, corrugated steel sheeting, and American-made tools went missing.
 As a result, agrovilles that had been planned as model villages ended up looking like dilapidated shantytowns.
 Occasionally, displaced peasants had to hastily construct their new homes from the tattered remnants of their burned-out former huts.
 Others, prevented by ARVN troops from returning to their hamlets-of-origin, had to build their new homes with whatever materials they could find on the spot.

 From the program’s inception in 1959, the National Liberation Front (NLF), the political arm of the Vietcong, preached an end to the agrovilles and the return of the people to their original hamlets.
 This policy stance contributed to the Vietcong’s popularity across rural South Vietnam.
-Vietcong military units, operating in the vicinity of the agrovilles, also gave the disenchanted peasantry who joined them the opportunity to direct their anger toward the program and the GVN.
+Vietcong military units, operating in the vicinity of the agrovilles, also gave the disenchanted peasantry who joined them the opportunity to direct their anger toward the GVN.
 American and South Vietnamese officials should have been alarmed by the fact that few agrovilles contained men of military age.
 An unknown, but possibly large, number of adult males fled the re-concentration camps to enlist in the Vietcong.
 Later, these same men returned to the agrovilles as armed guerrillas intent on liberating their families.

 A combination of government corruption, peasant resistance, Vietcong attacks, and a lackadaisical ARVN defense of completed agrovilles resulted in the abandonment of the program in 1961.
 A member of the Vietcong at the time recalled, “In 1959, Diem attempted to implement a homegrown version [of resettlement] through an ambitious, countrywide plan to construct self-contained, modern villages called agrovilles.
 From the start the peasants reacted angrily….
 After a year or so, peasant outrage reached such a pitch that the government was forced to abandon the project.
 None of the objectives were achieved, and a great many country people were alienated [from the Saigon regime].”